TinyMUSH/TinyMUSH/INSTALL.md

 # Installation Instructions

-TinyMUSH now use the CMAKE build system, which is alot easier to maintain than Autotools.
-To make things even simpler, a build script is included.
+TinyMUSH now uses the CMake build system.
+Use the CMake targets directly; install.sh has been removed.

 ## Build instructions: